sjohner/azurebootcamp.ch/content/sessions/index.md

 🙂 [GERALD REIF](https://www.linkedin.com/in/geraldreif/) ⚡️ Principal Architect, Director @ ipt Innovation Process Technology AG
 🙂 [WEILI GAO](https://www.linkedin.com/in/weiligao) ⚡️ Principal Architect @ ipt Innovation Process Technology AG

-### <a name="implementingai"></a> ⭐️ Use the power of OpenAI to leverage your business application
+### <a name="implementingai"></a> ⭐️ Implementing AI: Successes and Lessons from a Software Agency
-In recent months, AI models have made huge strides.
-In this session, you'll learn how to make a business application fit for the future thanks to Azure OpenAI Services.
-We will discuss some uses on how you can empower your business application users with OpenAI.
+In this talk, we explore our journey of implementing Artificial Intelligence (AI) within a software agency, detailing both our successes and the challenges we faced.
+We will share valuable lessons learned on communication, training, and change management for the internal rollout.
+Takeaways on governance and hands-on experiences from the rollout will be presented.

-However, the large language models must first build the company's knowledge.
-With embeddings, you can "teach" them domain knowledge.
-You will learn how to create and consume such embeddings but also get some ideas about how to integrate them in your application.
-There will be a lot of demos, but we won't go into the details.
+This talk is aimed at anyone interested in AI implementation within an organization.
+Join us for a candid insight into the transformation process and an open discussion on the challenges.
 🙂 [TOBIAS KLUGE](https://www.linkedin.com/in/tobiaskluge/) ⚡️ Mr. AI @ Nexplore AG

 ### <a name="extendcopilot"></a> ⭐️ Extend Microsoft 365 Copilot and relax